TBE’s K-7 Youth Education Program

 Limmud’s Vision: To provide a quality, engaging, experiential Jewish educational program that meets the needs of each child and inspires a dedication to living an actively Jewish life.

-Starting in September 2016, our Kindergarten to Seventh Grade Religious School program was updated to a new model, which more appropriately fits the manner in which students learn in the 21st century.
+Starting in September 2016, our Kindergarten to Twelfth Grade Religious School program was updated to a new model, which more appropriately fits the manner in which students learn in the 21st century.
 Limmud is based on significant research and exploration into alternative Religious School models, and best practices in the field of Jewish education.
-It was designed in consultation with both the United Synagogue Education Consultant and the Federation's Education Department.
+It was designed in consultation with both the United Synagogue Education Consultant and the Federation’s Education Department.
 An inclusion education consultant from Matan, a national organization that works with communities to ensure that the learning needs of all students are met, assisted in the development of this model as well.

 Research has demonstrated that students must be actively engaged in the learning process to have the ability to translate and generalize their learning experiences into their lives.
 This is particularly important in the realm of Jewish education – students and families, alike, must find personal meaning and relevance in what they are learning for it to be relevant and applicable to their everyday lives.